+6186952489

 Camp-Ondessonk-Patches-and-Badges-9

-The dark blue Deputy Ranger patch was worn by boys on a light blue shirt until they were promoted to the Ranger tan shirt.
+Deputy Ranger and above wore the blue patch – boys wore a light blue shirt until they got promoted to the Ranger tan.
 Girls wore the same white shirt as Rangers and above.

 Camp-Ondessonk-Patches-and-Badges-10